Raze's Hell

-Raze's Hell is an action game developed by Artech Digital Entertainment, and published by Majesco Entertainment for the Xbox console in 2005.
+Raze's Hell is an action game developed by Artech Studios, and published by Majesco Entertainment for the Xbox console in 2005.
 It was made available on the Xbox Live Marketplace in 2008.

 Gameplay

 The player character, Raze, has attacks consisting of using his wrist blade and rolling.
 When an enemy Kewlett is killed, it splatters on the screen or bursts into bloody chunks.
 Raze can suck up the Kewlett chunks to restore his health and can use stealth mode.
 Raze also sucks up insects called Squibs, which serve as ammunition.

 The Kewletts want to exterminate the Squibs.
 Different types of Squibs have varying effects, such as: Raze can breathe fire by sucking in flames, much as he does to the Squibs.
 Red crystals are scattered about the levels that explode when attacked.

 Four mini-games can be unlocked in Raze's Hell: